Largest eigenvalue and top eigenvector statistics of large Euclidean random matrices: Conclusion

 \section{Conclusion}

 In this work, we investigated the spectral properties of Euclidean random matrices constructed from a set of $N$ random vectors in $\mathbb{R}^d$, drawn independently from a common distribution.
 In particular, we focused on the average largest eigenvalue $\langle \lambda_{\max} \rangle$ and on the density $T(u)$ of the components of the associated top eigenvector.
-Starting from a statistical mechanics formulation of the problem, we expressed $\lambda_{\max}$ in terms of an auxiliary replicated partition function, whose average can be computed in the large $N$ limit, and derived the distribution $T(u)$ by differentiating with respect to an auxiliary source term, as shown in Eqs.~\eqref{eq:lambda_max_limits} and \eqref{eq:Tu_starting_limits}.
-This approach led to a general set of self-consistent equations for the coefficients $(A,\B,C)$, which fully determine both $\langle \lambda_{\max} \rangle$ and the distribution $T(u)$ of the top eigenvector’s components.
+Starting from a statistical mechanics formulation of the problem, we expressed $\lambda_{\max}$ in terms of an auxiliary replicated partition function, whose average can be computed in the large-$N$ limit, and derived the distribution $T(u)$ by differentiating with respect to an auxiliary source term, as shown in Eqs.~\eqref{eq:lambda_max_limits} and \eqref{eq:Tu_starting_limits}.
+This approach led to a general set of self-consistent equations for the $d+2$ coefficients $(A,\B,C)$, which fully determine both $\langle \lambda_{\max} \rangle$ and the distribution $T(u)$ of the top eigenvector’s components.
 For specific classes of underlying distributions, namely isotropic distributions and distributions with independent and symmetric components, these equations can be solved analytically, yielding explicit closed-form expressions.
 These results highlight how the spectral properties depend on the low-order moments of the underlying distribution, and clarify the role played by isotropy and independence.
 For more general distributions, where analytical solutions are not accessible, we solved the system numerically and used the resulting coefficients to obtain theoretical predictions.
 In all cases considered, we performed extensive numerical experiments based on direct diagonalisation of large random matrices.
 The comparison between theory and numerical results shows a very good level of agreement across all regimes explored, both for the scaling of $\langle \lambda_{\max} \rangle$ and for the full distribution $T(u)$.
 Overall, our results provide a general framework to characterise the leading spectral properties of Euclidean random matrices of the form defined in Eq.~\eqref{eq:matrix_X}, for arbitrary underlying distributions of the vectors.
 Although closed-form solutions are available only in special cases, the method itself remains fully general, as the relevant quantities can always be obtained by solving the associated self-consistent equations numerically.
-Several natural extensions of this work can be considered.
-First, while we have focused on the average largest eigenvalue, the same replica-based framework could in principle be extended to characterise its full distribution in a large deviation sense \cite{noemi,Fyodorov_topology_triv,Satya_large_dev}.
-Second, the same methodology could be extended to more general matrix constructions with non-quadratic kernels, such as those defined in Eq.~\eqref{eq:general_X}.
-In this case, one would obtain coupled integral saddle-point equations for the densities $\rho$ and $\hat{\rho}$, which are less analytically tractable but can still be solved numerically; this is a direction that we leave for future work.
-Finally, a similar methodology could be employed to investigate other extremal spectral observables, in particular the smallest eigenvalue or the second largest, which are also expected to encode relevant structural information \cite{Susca_second_largest}.
+In addition, in Appendix~\ref{sec:appendix_A} we showed that the coefficients $(A,\B,C)$ admit a natural interpretation in terms of an exact finite-rank decomposition of the spectral problem, which reduces the determination of the non-zero eigenvalues and eigenvectors to a finite-dimensional system.
+We also discussed in Appendix~\ref{sec:appendix_B} how the replica framework can be extended beyond the i.i.d.\ setting to correlated disorder of Curie--Weiss type.